jhumelsine/jhumelsine.github.io/_posts/2025-06-23-tests-layers.md

 These tests are generally considered __Unit Tests__.
 Using a previous analogy, each class being tested is like a nut or bolt in the system.

-## Moderately Scoped Integration Tests
+## Integration & Acceptance Tests: Confirming Cooperation
 We design tests scoped to the package, such as: `leisure program`, `leisure facility` and `member`.
 The SUT will include more classes in the design.
 Any dependencies upon classes in other packages would be replaced by emulating Test Doubles.

 These tests specify and confirm the behavior of the package.
 These tests might describe scenarios similar to the Unit Tests above; however, they focus upon confirming that the classes work together cohesively.
-These tests don’t cover every nook and cranny in the implementation, since the Unit Tests cover these ases.
+These tests don’t cover every nook and cranny in the implementation, since the Unit Tests cover these cases.
 These tests favor expected scenarios and bypass edge cases.
 Some edge cases may be too difficult to set up with these tests.

 These tests are generally considered [__Integration Tests__]( https://en.wikipedia.org/wiki/Integration_testing), since they confirm the integration of components.
 They would represent screwing the bolt into the nut to ensure they fit.

 There’s a subtype of Integration Test: [__Acceptance Tests__](https://en.wikipedia.org/wiki/Acceptance_testing).
 Acceptance Tests focus upon user specific desired behavior.
 They derive from [Acceptance Criteria](https://cio-wiki.org/wiki/Acceptance_Criteria), which are artifacts in [User Stories](https://en.wikipedia.org/wiki/User_story).
 An Acceptance Test isn’t a scenario conceived by a tester or developer.
 It’s defined by the domain expert.

-## Broadly Scoped System Tests
+## System Tests: Seeing the Whole Product
 We design tests scoped to the entire system.
 Any dependencies would be external to the system.
 They might be replaced by emulating Test Doubles, or they might be the actual dependency.
 These tests specify the behavior of the whole system.

 These tests are generally considered __System Tests__, since they confirm the entire system.
 The concept of _nut_ and _bolt_ may no longer apply at this level.
 These tests are concerned with the entire system regardless of the implementation.
 If desired, we could replace the nuts and bolts of the system with welded joints, and the System Tests should still pass.
 These tests are often executed manually, since they may involve the UI.
 Some test frameworks support UIs, but the tests can still be brittle and break with UI changes.